MetaLabs-inc/dlocal_go/README.md

   # response = client.create_payment(country: "UY", currency: "UYU", amount: 500, notification_url: "https://notification.url")
 ```

-- If you need to use path variables for specific endpoints you can also pass the as arguments
+- If you need to use path variables for specific endpoints you can also pass them as arguments

 ```ruby
   client = DlocalGo::Client.new